How to Expand Your Restaurant Business

 You may want to apply for a traditional loan, or consider a Merchant Cash Advance (MCA), which is a cheaper alternative, a lump sum of capital you repay using a portion of your daily credit card transactions.
 Some restaurants have also found success with a Kickstarter campaign.
 Botanica in Los Angeles, CA has raised $25,000 on Kickstarter alone, and shares their site construction, menu ideas, and story right on the page.

-When it comes to picking a site for your new location, CoFoundersLab founder Shahab Kaviani recommends scaling locally in concentric circles — meaning in nearby areas with overlapping populations — because restaurants are mostly driven by word-of-mouth marketing.
+When it comes to picking a site for your new location, CoFoundersLab founder Shahab Kaviani recommends scaling locally in concentric circles — meaning in nearby areas with high foot traffic and overlapping populations—this ensures your expansion strategy takes advantage of the fact that restaurants are mostly driven by word-of-mouth marketing .

 “If you’re going to expand, think about expanding in concentric circles.
 For example, we expanded from Maryland to DC, to Philly and then New York.
 Marketing is expensive, and the best marketing is word of mouth.
 If you can get people talking about you, they will talk with people in nearby markets; so you should take the marketing synergies into account when expanding.”